ElisabethHuhn/AndroidArchitectureExample3/README.md

 Thus the ViewModel can be tested by initializing a state value, simulating a user event, and making assertions about the final state

+### ViewModel testing Notes
+* Arrange
+  * Initialize the ViewModel with a fake repository class and a known state
+* Act
+  * Call the onUserEvent() function with the known UserEvent
+* Assert
+  * Make assertions about the final state

 ## Repository Testing Strategy
 The only things publicly visible from the Repository are:
 * Fetch lists of Drivers and Routes